rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 Nothing fancy going on here, Let's look at the solution.

-First line has most of the logic here.
+The first line has most of the logic here.
 We wrap everything inside a *parseInt* function, ( to convert string to integer ), now, steps are as follows
 - we take the absolute value of the number
 - convert the number to a string
 - split the string, and convert it to an array
 - reverse the array
-- join the elements of array
+- join the elements of the array

 this gives us the reversed number in string format, and then parseInt converts it to a number.

-Next, we check if the reversed integer is greater than the given constraint, if yes, we retrun 0 ( constaints in question )
+Next, we check if the reversed integer is greater than the given constraint, if yes, we return 0 ( constraints in question )

-In the last line, we check the sign of initial number X and mulitply it with reversed number to get the integer with same sign.
+In the last line, we check the sign of initial number X and multiply it with the reversed number to get the integer with the same sign.

 This is all we need to solve the problem, once we submit it, these are the stats.
 ```yaml